How, When & Why do MUSCLES Grow?

 Muscles can grow in two ways - Hyperplasia and Hypertrophy.

-Muscle gain (Hypertrophy) results in reduction of FAT.
+Muscle gain (Hypertrophy) results in Fat Burn.

 We need to train with sufficient intensity to cause microtrauma at the cellular level.